 Allison Alberts, Ph.D.

 Dr. Allison Alberts serves San Diego Zoo Global as Chief Conservation and Research Officer and holds the Benirschke Chair of Research.
 She is responsible for ongoing conservation science activities at the San Diego Zoo, San Diego Zoo Safari Park, San Diego Zoo Institute for Conservation Research, and at field sites worldwide.
-In addition to guiding a wide variety of conservation initiatives, she oversees the Institute’s Administration and Operations functions, coordinates Compliance, and is involved in helping raise funds to support wildlife research and awareness of the issues facing endangered species.

 As a reptile and amphibian specialist, Allison has participated in conservation programs for endangered iguanas in Costa Rica, Cuba, the Turks and Caicos Islands, and Fiji, as well as working with komodo dragons, sea turtles, desert tortoises, and native California frogs, lizards, and snakes.
 Much of her research has focused on the development of innovative techniques for restoring critically endangered species to the wild.